maizzle/maizzle.com/content/docs/transformers/remove-unused-css.md

 Cleaning up your HTML email results in smaller file sizes, which translates to faster email sendouts, faster opens (think slow 3G), and snappier paint times.

-Also, Gmail will clip your email [around 102KB](https://github.com/hteumeuleu/email-bugs/issues/41), so anything past that mark won't even be in the DOM (which can lead to unexpected results like tracking pixel not loaded or, worse, hidden unsubscribe links).
+Gmail will clip your email [around 102KB](https://github.com/hteumeuleu/email-bugs/issues/41), so anything past that mark won't even be in the DOM (which can lead to unexpected results like tracking pixel not loaded or, worse, hidden unsubscribe links).
+You might also want to consider the [environmental impact](https://github.com/email-markup-consortium/email-markup-consortium/discussions/39) of sending large, unoptimized emails.

 This Transformer will remove any unused CSS styles and corresponding classes in your HTML, helping you reduce your file size.